Back to Learning Hub

 Learn how rhythm, repetition, melody, and movement can support memory, language, and joyful learning for children.

-Music can make learning feel predictable and enjoyable.
+At Amare's, music is used to make learning feel predictable and enjoyable.
 Rhythm gives children a pattern to follow, while repeated lyrics can make letters, numbers, and ideas easier to remember.

 What kids can practice